areebahmeddd/Insight-Ink/README.md

 ## Getting Started

-Follow these steps to set up and run the Insight Ink software on your local machine, or you can watch the demo video [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
+Follow these steps to set up and run the Insight Ink software on your local machine, or you can watch the [demo video](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 ### Prerequisites